asr/fotc/src/fot/FOTC/Program/Mirror/README.txt

 mirror (mirror t) = t

-• Ana Bove, Alexander Krauss, and Mattieu Sozeua.
-Partiality and recursion in interactive theorem provers.
-An overview.
-Submitted to publication, 2010.
+• Bove, Ana, Krauss, Alexander and Sozeua, Mattieu (2012).
+Partiality and Recursion in Interactive Theorem Provers.
+An Overview.
+Accepted for publication at Mathematical Structures in Computer Science, special issue on DTP 2010.